What to Wear to Golf: Women’s Outfit Guide (Cute to Luxury) for Brands, Clubs & Retail Buyers

 If you sell to multiple channels—public courses, resorts, private clubs, corporate events—your line needs a structure that absorbs those differences.

-A simple way to do it is two layers:
+A simple way to do that is two layers:

 1) Safe core (the reorder engine)

-This is the part that stays stable and keeps your program reliable:
+The part that stays stable and keeps your women’s golf clothes program reliable:

 -